• Skip to primary navigation

 • Add ground meat and break it up into smaller pieces (not chunks).
 Cook until liquids in the pan have evaporated and the meat is slightly browned.

-• Add basil and stir fry until softened, about 15 seconds.
+• Add basil and stir fry until slightly softened, about 15 seconds.
 Transfer the dish to a large serving plate.

 • Serve with steamed white rice and a fried egg on top.
 Enjoy!